henryz2004/pytalk/README.md

   6. Designed with security in mind

 Many improvements can be made, such as:
-  1. Removing the `Message` class
-  2. No-loss message sending and receiving
+  1. No-loss message sending and receiving
-  3. Implementing Blocking Remote Events
+  2. Implementing Blocking Remote Events
-  4. Concurrent Server
+  3. Concurrent Server

 Currently it is impossible to see who is in the server, however when a new client joins a message will appear announcing their arrival.
 This is subject to change.